zoho/books-java-wrappers/README.md

 Now, there are two ways of creating an instance of OrganisationsApi.

 1.)
-Pass the AuthToken and create a new OrganisationsApi instance.
+Pass the access token and create a new OrganisationsApi instance.

 Sample code:

-			OrganizationsApi organizationsApi = new OrganizationsApi(authtoken);
+			OrganizationsApi organizationsApi = new OrganizationsApi(accessToken);
 2.)
-Pass the AuthToken and organisations id to first create an instance of ZohoBooks, and then proceed to get the instance of Organisations API.
+Pass the access token and organisations id to first create an instance of ZohoBooks, and then proceed to get the instance of Organisations API.

 Sample code: